kalafut/kalafut.github.io/_posts/2022-01-01-happy-new-year.md

 * **Obsidian**.
 Still has potential, but the sync situation using iCloud was a disappointment.
 Also the apps didn't feel good to use at all.
 I also don't really want more infinite customization.
 * **Evernote**.
 Decided to check in on the old dog, especially since their big new version/revamp came out.
 Garbage.
 Worse than before.
 * **Apple Notes**.
-Pretty good and getting even better with tags and smart searches.
+Pretty good and getting even better with tags and smart folders.
 But the lock-in (no export) story is a real problem for me in a notes app.
 * **Notion**.
 I found it to be a jumbled grab bag of features.
 Slow.
 * **Joplin**.
 Love the OSS aspect and self hosting, but the mobile experience is just too weak ATM.
 * **Emacs Org Mode**.
 Every few visit I take a look and then promptly move on.